OpenKore/openkore/openkore/trunk/README.txt

 	Ignores the "server shutting down" error wich some servers tend to send (iRO for example).
 	Don't use this unless you're 100% sure the errors are "fake".
+- Shared Block Attribute: manualAI <flag>
+	flag 0    auto only
+	flag 1    manual only
+	flag 2    auto or manual

 New sys.txt options:
 - sendAnonymousStatisticReport <boolean flag>
     tells whether OpenKore will report an anonymous usage report.
 Note that